Academic Language Development Network

 Feature Article17 May, 2014The Common Core State Standards require students to do more with knowledge and language than ever before.
 Rather than be mere consumers of knowledge, students must now become creators, critics, and communicators of ideas across disciplines.

-Feature Article07 December, 2013The transition to the Common Core State Standards (Common Core) offers a window of opportunity to fortify what and how we teach.
+Feature Article07 December, 2013The transition to new standards (e.g., Common Core, NGSS, ELD, etc.) offers a window of opportunity to fortify what and how we teach.

 Feature Article03 July, 2013As states, districts, schools, and teachers engage in efforts to "implement" Common Core State Standards, an enormous challenge is surfacing: meeting the content, cognitive, and linguistic needs of academic English learners.
 An important component in all stages is identifying and improving the core teaching practices for developing complex language and literacy.

 Feature Article27 January, 2013The new assessments being developed to evaluate students' learning of Common Core State Standards have significant implications for how we will teach and formatively assess the content, language, literacy, and cognition of academic English learners.
 Analyses of released items and test descriptions show that the assessments differ from previous assessments in several ways.